arcaldwell49/Superpower/README.md

 You can set the sample size **per condition** by setting a value for `n`.
-The assumption is that you will collect equal sample sizes in all conditions \[expanding Superpower to allow different sample sizes in each group is a planned future option\].
+The assumption is that you will collect equal sample sizes in all conditions, but `ANOVA_power` does allow unequal sample sizes *if* all factors are between subjects.

 This means for the `2w*2w` design above there are 80 participants/subjects with a total of 320 observations.